Deep Cove Designated Anchorage Area

-Under the terms of the DAA, boats will be able to moor to one of the buoys for a maximum of 72 hours within a one-month period after paying a daily anchor fee.
-More details about regulations and pricing will be posted to this page when anchoring is permitted.
-See the map above for approximate locations of the anchor buoys.
+Under the terms of the DAA, boats are able to moor in Deep Cove for a maximum of 72 hours within a one-month period after paying a daily anchor fee.
+Get requirements and apply for a permit.

 News & updates

 June 23, 2022 — Buoy installation